So you just bought your first (expensive) travel camera and, if you’re like most photographers, you’re probably worried

 Like the specialized tools that they hold, a travel camera bag is only effective if it’s understandable and intuitive.
 Even if you have a great bag with amazing capacity and protection, it’s going to be a hellish experience if it takes too long or too much effort to get into the bag.
 You must take into consideration how easy it is to use a travel camera bag before buying one.

-Look for multiple entry points and features, like lay out design, that allows for quick and easy access to your gear.
-Also take note of certain incidentals, like zipper and buckle efficiency, which can play a big part in accessing the bag despite their perceived insignificance.
+Look for multiple entry points and features, like layout design, that allows for quick and easy access to your gear.
+Also take note of certain incidentals, like a zipper and buckle efficiency, which can play a big part in accessing the bag despite their perceived insignificance.
 Learn how to use your camera bag to get the most out of it.

 Size and weight play an important part in determining what constitutes a good travel camera bag.
 Depending on the quality of the design and materials, a bag may or not be too heavy or use space efficiently, and you also might want to consider if it’s carry on compliant.
 No one wants to carry around a bag that is unnecessarily cumbersome or wastes space.